dogweather/forkful/content/en/cpp/good-coding-practices/refactoring.md

 weight: 19
 ---

-## What & Why?

-Refactoring is the process of changing a computer program's internal structure without altering its external behavior.
-Programmers do it to clean up their code, making it easier to understand, maintain, and extend.

 ## How to:
 Imagine you've got a function that's doing a bit too much, like this clunky method that initializes an object and also performs logging:

 ```C++